How to read a cryptic clue without losing your mind

 Common anagram indicators: broken, bent, twisted, scrambled, mixed, drunk, crazy, shuffled, exploded, chaotic, wild, anew, terribly, oddly, freshly.
 Anything that suggests disorder or rearrangement.

 Anagrams are roughly 25–30% of all cryptic clues you’ll meet.
 Spot the indicator first, count the letters, do the rearranging.
 They’re the easiest to learn and the most reliable to solve.
+(When the fodder is long and you’re stuck, online tools like anagramsolver.org can unstick you and let you learn the trick from the answer afterwards.)

 2. Hidden words (look inside the clue)